Thomas Niedermayer: Abduction

-His funeral took place at Dunmurry, and he was buried in the church's graveyard.
+His funeral took place at Dunmurry and he was buried in the church's graveyard.

-Criminal trial and after
+Criminal trial

 Eugene McManus (IRA Belfast Brigade Adjutant in 1973) and 42-year-old John Bradley (also an IRA member) were charged in connection with the crime.
 Bradley was originally charged with murder, but at his trial in 1981 he pleaded guilty to manslaughter, stating that he had accidentally killed Niedermayer whilst he was trying to escape.
 McManus pleaded guilty to withholding information about the crime and IRA membership.
 Bradley was subsequently sentenced to twenty years' imprisonment, and McManus to five years' imprisonment.

-Information later obtained by the Royal Ulster Constabulary revealed that the kidnapping operation had been set in motion by Brian Keenan, a former employee at the Belfast Grundig factory that Niedermayer had been the Director of, where Keenan, as a Trade Union representative, had had several confrontations with Niedermayer.
+Information later obtained by the Royal Ulster Constabulary revealed that the kidnapping operation had been orchestrated by Brian Keenan, a former employee of the Belfast Grundig factory where Niedermayer had been general manager.
+Keenan, as a trade union representative, had had several confrontations with Niedermayer.

 Subsequent events

 Niedermayer's wife, Ingeborg, returned to Ireland in 1990, ten years to the day after her husband's funeral, and booked into a hotel in Bray, where she died by suicide by walking into the sea from an isolated beach.
-Niedermayer's two daughters, Renate and Gabrielle, also died, in 1991 and 1994 respectively, with Gabrielle committing suicide.
+Niedermayer's two daughters, Renate and Gabrielle, also died by suicide, in 1991 and 1994 respectively, with Renate dying in South Africa and Gabrielle in England.
 Gabrielle's husband, Robin Williams-Powell, killed himself five years later in 1999.
 Gabrielle and Robin are survived by their two daughters, Tanya and Rachel.

+The crime and its aftermath is the subject of the 2023 documentary film Face Down, directed by Gerry Gregg.